12 Free & Cheap Things to Do in Manawatu

 8. Take a plunge in the Raumai Reserve

 If sand is not for you, if salty water burns your eyes, then Raumai Reserve is where you want to be.
-The stone beaches along the river makes for a perfect summer day out.
+The stone beaches along the river make for a perfect summer day out.
 The Pohangina River is not too strong and makes for an easy swim between the high rocky cliffs.

 Location: North of Ashhurst.
 Take Pohangina Road north to Pohangina Valley East Road, where the Raumai Reserve is signposted.